ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_dotprod/README.md

 will automatically synthesize this design into an image `blas/reconfigurable_dotprod/bin/sdotprod_large_a10.a`, and link the image into the demo application `blas/dot/bin/demo_sdot_large_a10`.
 Here `large_a10` refers to the large-sized configuration defined for A10 FPGA in [parameters.h](./parameters.h).

-Alternatively, one can install the pre-synthesized bitstreams and demo applications following the general instructions.
+Alternatively, one can install the pre-synthesized bitstreams following the general instructions.

 Running a demo application will generate performance metrics.

 ## Metrics

-Note: For the mixed-precision kernel, since our implementation is to perform precision conversion on the host, its performance should be similar to that of the kernel with the same calculation precision, so it is no longer listed in the table.
+Note: For the mixed-precision kernel, since our implementation performs precision conversion on the host, its performance should be similar to that of a kernel with the same  precision in calculation, and thus its performance is not listed.

 <table style="width:120%">
 <tr>